JM233333/linux-kernel-exploration/docs/howtos/build-run-debug.md

 make menuconfig
 ```

-*Notice : For below-mentioned options, there positions in `menuconfig` GUI (5.15.57) is given, which might be different in other versions of kernel.*
+*Notice : For below-mentioned options, their name and position in `menuconfig` GUI (5.15.57) is given, which might be different in other versions of kernel.*

 Required and highly-recommanded additional options are listed below :